Want to learn new ways to make extra money?

 After this step, you simply answer a few more questions to open your account and then you’re well on your way to opening a traditional IRA and becoming an investor!

-Some highlights of the Ally Invest Managed Portfolio program that I really like:
+Some highlights of the Ally Invest Managed Portfolio program:

 Their team recommends professionally designed, personalized portfolios tailored to your financial needs, risk tolerance, goals and investment horizons.
 Basically, you’ve got someone looking after you to guide you along.

-Advisory fees are low (0.30% of your account value per year) and there are no trade fees when they buy or sell investments.
+Advisory fees are low (0.30% of your account value per year) and there are no trade fees when they buy or sell investments on your behalf.

-Note: when I used to work in wealth management, we would charge upwards of 1.75% per year, which is ludicrous (and part of the reason I left the industry).
-0.30% for this level of service is a very reasonable fee and I think it is well worth it.
+Note: Some companies in wealth management charge upwards of 1.75% per year, which is ludicrous.
+0.30% for this level of service is a very reasonable fee and well worth it.

-They’ve got 24/7 phone support, and you can always speak to a real human about your portfolio.
+They’ve have 24/7 phone support, and you can always speak to a real human about your portfolio.

 Option 2: Self Directed Trading

-Despite the Managed Portfolio option being a really great option for new investors, the truth is, even a 0.30% annual fee does add up over time.
+Despite the Managed Portfolio account being a really great option for new investors, the truth is, even a 0.30% annual fee does add up over time.

 The best way to get rid of that annual fee is to choose and watch over your investments yourself.